 In the last years of the 14th century, a new and strikingly different type of sepulchral monument, the transi tomb, appeared in several places in Northern Europe.
 On these tombs the traditional idealized portrayal of the deceased was replaced by a gruesome depiction of the physical ravages of death...

-Cohen, Kathleen Rogers, "The Changing Meaning of the Transi Tomb in Fifteenth and Sixteenth Century Europe" (1969).
-Faculty Publications.
-Paper 1.
+Kathleen Rogers Cohen.
+"The Changing Meaning of the Transi Tomb in Fifteenth and Sixteenth Century Europe" Faculty Publications (1969).